ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 The Abstraction layers define common standards and processes such as Information Models, APIs and API formats, Process Flows, Roles, Responsibilities, Events, etc. for exposing and managing all BPI capabilities that represent individual steps of the BPI lifecycle processes.
 This includes but is not limited to:
 1. Specifying BPI functional capabilities aligned with already existing common API definitions.
-2. Onboarding, publishing, upgrading and retiring BPI APIs and BPI capabilities
+2. Onboarding, publishing, upgrading, and retiring BPI APIs and BPI capabilities
 3. Coexistence and interoperability with legacy platforms and different BPI stacks.

-This document defines an Abstraction Layer within the context of a BPI as a set of functions and procedures allowing the interaction of BPI-enabled applications that access the features or data of an operating system, application, or other service with BPI capabilities.
+This document defines an Abstraction Layer within the context of a BPI as a set of functions and procedures allowing the interaction of BPI-enabled applications that access the features or data of an operating system, application, or other services with BPI capabilities.

 **[R59]**	BPI Abstraction Layers MUST support Operational Monitoring of an API system.

-In the context of this document, a BPI operational monitoring system of APIs refers to the practice of monitoring APIs, most commonly in production, to gain visibility into performance, availability and functional correctness.
-These type of systems are designed to help a BPI operator analyze the performance of BPI application and improve performance.
-Examples are measurements of how long a service takes to execute, how often it is called, where it is called from, and how much of total time is spent executing the service.
+In the context of this document, a BPI operational monitoring system of APIs refers to the practice of monitoring APIs, most commonly in production, to gain visibility into performance, availability, and functional correctness.
+These types of systems are designed to help a BPI operator analyze the performance of BPI applications and improve performance.
+Examples are measurements of how long a service takes to execute, how often it is called, where it is called from, and how much of the total time is spent executing the service.

 **[R60]**	BPI Abstraction Layers MUST support an API Portal for provisioning.

 A BPI API portal in the context of this document is defined as a visual or a programmatic presentation that provides information about an API at every stage of its lifecycle.
-A BPI API portal allows operators to expose, document, provision access and otherwise enable their APIs, and users API to register applications, reset credentials,  provide API feedback, report bugs etc.
+A BPI API portal allows operators to expose, document, provision access, and otherwise enable their APIs, and users API to register applications, reset credentials,  provide API feedback, report bugs, etc.

 **[R61]**	BPI Abstraction Layers MUST support an API Gateway with a low latency cache where low latency refers to a cache latency that does not impact the overall BPI system latency.

 In the context of this document, an API gateway is an application or software pattern that sits in front of an API or a collection of microservices, facilitating requests and delivery of data and services.
-Its main function is to act as a single entry point and standardized process for interactions between a BPI and its data and services and external/internal user.
+Its main function is to act as a single entry point and standardized process for interactions between a BPI and its data and services and external/internal users.
 An API gateway may perform various other functions to support and manage API usage, from authentication to rate limiting to analytics.

 **[D11]**	BPI Abstraction Layers SHOULD support Virtualized APIs.

-In the context of this document, virtualized APIs are defined as a production sandbox for continuos integration testing and continuous deployment of APIs.
+In the context of this document, virtualized APIs are defined as a production sandbox for continuous integration testing and continuous deployment of APIs.

 **[D12]**	A BPI Abstraction Layer SHOULD support a content delivery network (not applicable for a CCSM Abstraction Layer).

-In the context of a BPI a content delivery network is a geographically distributed proxy server network providing high availability and delivery performance of content such as large data files or video streams.
+In the context of a BPI, a content delivery network is a geographically distributed proxy server network providing high availability and delivery performance of content such as large data files or video streams.

-**[CR13]>[D12]** A CDN utilized in a BPI Abstraction Layer and operated by a 3rd party MUST support BPI user specific and time based content access control.
+**[CR13]>[D12]** A CDN utilized in a BPI Abstraction Layer and operated by a 3rd party MUST support BPI user-specific and time-based content access control.

-**[CR14]>[D12]** A CDN utilized in a BPI Abstraction Layer and operated by a 3rd party MUST support time based, automated content removal.
+**[CR14]>[D12]** A CDN utilized in a BPI Abstraction Layer and operated by a 3rd party MUST support time-based, automated content removal.

 **[R62]**	BPI Abstraction Layers MUST support integration with internal, as defined in [Section 5](#5-Middleware-Communication-and-Interoperability), and/or external BPI User identity access management (IAM) or identity provider (IdP) systems.